owncloud-archive/documentation/admin_manual/enterprise/external_storage/s3_swift_as_primary_object_store_configuration.rst

 - Apply this configuration before the first login of any user – including the admin user; otherwise, ownCloud can no longer find the user's files.

 - ownCloud, in "object store" mode, expects exclusive access to the object store container, because it only stores the binary data for each file.

-.. note:: While in this mode, ownCloud stores the metadata in the local database for performance reasons.
+While in this mode, ownCloud stores the metadata in the local database for performance reasons.

 - The current implementation is incompatible with any app that uses direct file I/O (input/output) as it circumvents the ownCloud virtual filesystem.
 Two excellent examples are: